bernardio5/flows/README.md

 enviornment, sort of.
 The "Tiles" editor is a tile editor, for video-game editing-- games TBD.

-To run them, clone this project and load the "index.html".
+The project is online in a runnable form at workly.com/editors , or you could clone this project and load "index.html".

 Flows: